walecole/runna/README.md

 # Solutions

+## My approach

-## My approach, I have flattened the json data, stored it in a suitable format(csv) for staging, and denormalized the data before storing in the datawarehouse(BigQuery).
+Flattened the json data, stored it in a suitable format(csv) for staging, and denormalized the data before storing in the datawarehouse(BigQuery).
 The tables are :

-Dimension Modelling: Storing every dimension in its own table.
+Dimension Modelling: Stored each dimension in its own table.

-- activity_data: Contains information about the users, activity details, plan details, workout id, record_type and week of plan.
+- `activity_data`: Contains information about the users, activity details, plan details, workout id, record_type and week of plan.
-- lap_data: Contains information about lap details, I have included activity_id so it can be linked to the user.
+- `lap_data`: Contains information about lap details, linked to the user via the `activity_id` column.
-- step_data: Information about step and pace, also included activity id
+- `step_data`: Information about the user's step and pace, linked to the user via the `activity_id` column.
-- waypoint_data: information about waypoint for every activity.
+- `waypoint_data`: Information about waypoint for every activity.
-- workout_metadata: metadata of the workout (activity_id, workout_type, run_type, distance, 5K time, workout date)

-For further transformation of the data, DBT would be used.
-I did a little transformation will flatten the json:
+- `workout_metadata`: Metadata of the workout (`activity_id`, `workout_type`, `run_type`, `distance`, `5K time`, `workout date`).

+Carried out the following transformation:
 - Replacing the (:) with a (.) in the "pace text columns" and converted to float data type
 - Created a column "lap order" in Lap data and steps data which corresponds to each step in stepsV2

-I also included processing time in every table, this will help in Data Idempotency

-## Find the solutions below, I have loaded it into bigquery and have written queries against the tables to answer, so i have included the query sample; this shows how easy it will be to query by analysts.
+## Solutions
+>> All queries below were ran in BigQuery

 ## Answers to Questions:
 1. How much did a user beat/miss their pace targets by on average?
-    - user-1 beat their average pace target by 2.26 while user-2 beat their average pace target by 3.23:
+    - `user-1` beat their average pace target by 2.26
+    - `user-2` beat their average pace target by 3.23
 ```sql
 SELECT
   user_id,